RawEnchilada/BingeBuddy/README.md

 BingeBuddy is a web application that allows you to keep track of your favorite TV shows and movies.
 It is built using Angular and Express.

 The backend is a proxy server that forwards requests to the TMDB API and keeps track of the user's watchlist and watched items.
-This is backend exists in order to avoid having to expose the TMDB API key to the frontend and to keep your viewing data completely private.
+This backend exists in order to avoid having to expose the TMDB API key to the frontend and to keep your viewing data completely private.

 ## <b>Backend Installation</b>